 How Multifamily Amenities Have Changed and What Renters Want

-From April to December of 2020, there were almost 1.5 million amenity passes created through Amenity Boss, and residents continue to make reservations.
-In this post, we’ll take a look at our data and industry trends over the last year to help you determine where amenities are headed and what to implement at your communities.
+From April to December of 2020, there were almost 1.5 million amenity passes created through Amenity Boss, and residents continue to make amenity reservations.
+In this post, we’ll take a look at our data and industry trends over the last year to help you determine where apartment amenities are headed and what to implement in your communities.